Ronitt272/DSA-Basics/README.md

 # DSA-Basics

-This repository consists of all the basic stuff in Data Structures and Algorithms
+This repository consists of basic stuff in Data Structures and Algorithms